 The Tombs of Chaukundi

 The Tombs of Chaukundi located near Landhi town, east of Karachi are renowned for their intricately carved sandstone tombs.
-Built by the Baluchi and Burpat tribes between the 15th and 19th century, these unique pyramid shaped tombs are embellished with geometrical patterns, symbols, flowers, crosses, swastikas and diamonds.
+Built by the Baluchi and Burpat tribes between the 15th and 19th centuries, these unique pyramid-shaped tombs are embellished with geometrical patterns, symbols, flowers, crosses, swastikas and diamonds.
 The architecture of these tombs is exclusive to the Sindh region and found nowhere around the world.

-A café for food and sports lovers who want to hangout with friends at a place they would love to call their own.
-Good food, a cool ambience and a LCD screen entertaining with a variety of sports games are the high points of The Sports Bar.
-Catch a movie on Monday at 3 and 10 pm with popcorn and ice cream in tow.
-On Thursdays, ladies receive a discount while Saturday is the day when you can gorge away till eternity on a delicious array of sandwiches, steaks, popcorn shrimp, burgers, pasta and salads.
+A cafe for food and sports lovers who want to hang out with friends at a place they would love to call their own.
+Good food, a cool ambience and an LCD screen entertaining with a variety of sports games are the high points of The Sports Bar.

 The name suggests the ambience; purple lighting with smoke emitting as shisha lovers' puff their favourite addiction.
-Live band on weekends and Karaoke sessions every Friday and Monday from 9 pm to 1:30 am is every music lovers' delight.
 Jam packed with the young crowd of Pakistan, the club features a Wi-Fi connection to stay connected to the outside world.

 The Elbow Room